semrush/intergalactic/website/docs/style/themes/themes-global.md

 @## Versioning

+> Versioning is optional, but desirable for your own safety.

 You can design a theme for different component versions.
 To do this, you need to create a `versions.json` file in which you specify the required versions and paths to the css files.

 An example of file structure: